 Pick up magazines such as Forbes, Entrepreneur, and Fortune magazines and you’ll get a glimpse into the world of business.
 The types of articles you’ll find in those magazines are examples of the types of writing they seek and are written by business writers.

 But, business writing involves more than content for web-based articles or magazines.
-It can also span areas such as writing business plans, emails, business correspondence, proposals, training materials, promotional literature, grant proposals, and even emails.
+It can also span areas such as writing business plans, business correspondence, proposals, training materials, promotional literature, grant proposals, and even emails.

 Everyone from small business owners to huge corporations needs help in writing business-based correspondence.
 And that’s where you could come in.